mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 records such that automated testing is doable.
 In any case, the following tests should be executed, either manually, or programmatically.

+To test, start a sharded cluster with mongos servers on ports 27017, 27018, 27019, and 27020.

 For each test, take as starting point the test1 SRV records from the `test set-up`_ from the `Initial DNS Seedlist Discovery`_ specification::

+    Record                                    TTL    Class   Address
+    localhost.test.test.build.10gen.cc.
+86400  IN A    127.0.0.1

+    Record                                    TTL    Class   Port   Target
     _mongodb._tcp.test1.test.build.10gen.cc.
 86400  IN SRV  27017  localhost.test.build.10gen.cc.
     _mongodb._tcp.test1.test.build.10gen.cc.
 86400  IN SRV  27018  localhost.test.build.10gen.cc.